and Film Flops:

 Although Jim Carrey won a Best Actor Golden Globe award for his portrayal of oddball comic Andy Kaufman in this biopic, the performer's avant-garde, unconventional, and elusive persona was an acquired taste and not for everyone.
 It's difficult to say who the intended audience was for this unusual, puzzling and enigmatic character study.
 Carrey was denied an Oscar nomination for the same role, similar to his omission from the nominations a year earlier for The Truman Show.
 The impressionistic film title was taken from an R.E.M. song from 1992.

 As he rose to stardom through various comedy clubs and guest appearances on TV (SNL and his "Mighty Mouse" routine, and the character of Latka on the sitcom Taxi), his weird statements about dying of lung cancer were not taken seriously.
-Most people viewed his shtick as a hoax, until he died shortly thereafter in 1984 at the age of 35.
+Most people viewed his shtick as a hoax, until he died (after attempting various quackery and miracle remedies)shortly thereafter in 1984 at the age of 35.

 Ride With the Devil (1999)

 Esteemed Taiwanese director Ang Lee's Civil War-era dramatic western told about how guerrilla-style renegade Bushwackers (known as Missouri Irregulars) in the South fought against Union troops and loyalists (known as Jayhawkers) along the Kansas-Missouri border.
 Producer James Schamus' intelligent script was based on Daniel Woodrow's 1987 novel "Woe to Live On," providing commentary on the local feuds (part of the larger war) where the conflict turned more personal, and led to emotional and physical wounds.